miminame-daisuki/nhentai-scraper/README_zh-TW.md

 - How to download repeats for favorites (with additional_tags = ['favorites', 'repeats'])?
 - 'EOFError' happening at the end of terminal output?

+- Update 'metadata.json' for galleries that have updated their tags?
 - Remove tags in blacklist right after loading download_list
 - How to detect individual corrupted images in a gallery and automatically redownload them?
 - Add tqdm for total progress?